ychenwang/Trello-Powerup-Agile-yw/README.md

-# Trello-Powerup-Agile
+# Test Power Up 🚀

-A powerup for trello which contains a suite of tools to make agile easier.
+A test power up to eventually try to upload CSVs to Trello.